Southwestern University: Media

-The Megaphone, established in 1907, is the official student newspaper of Southwestern University.
-Published online and biweekly in print, the newspaper focuses on the campus community, including sections on news, features, opinions/editorials, culture, and sports.
-Throughout its history, the Megaphone has changed formats several times, alternating between broadsheets and tabloid paper.
-The newspaper publishes an April Fool's Day edition every spring under the title The Megaphool.
+The Megaphone, established in 1907, is the official student newspaper.
+It is published online and biweekly in print.

 Spyglass Literary Magazine is the student literary magazine.
 The magazine is the oldest publication on campus, established in 1882 as the Alamo and San Jacinto Monthly and renamed the Southwestern University Monthly in 1895, then the SU Literary Magazine, and finally The Spyglass in 2012.
-Currently published twice a year at the end of each semester, the magazine features student poetry, short stories, artwork, and photography.

-SU Radio is an online radio station broadcasting music and student commentary in hour-long programming blocks.
+SU Radio is an online radio station.

 Athletics

-Southwestern is a member of the NCAA Division III Southern Collegiate Athletic Conference (SCAC).
+Southwestern is a member of the NCAA Division III Southern Collegiate Athletic Conference (SCAC) and an affiliate member of the Southern Athletic Association (SAA) for football, with all other sports moving to SAA in 2025.
 Southwestern competes in 20 varsity sports, including football, basketball, cross country, track & field, golf, soccer, swimming & diving, tennis, lacrosse, men's baseball, women's volleyball and women's softball.
 Intramural sports on campus include handball, rock climbing, and ultimate frisbee.
 The school mascot is the pirate.

 The men's lacrosse team became a varsity sport in 2009 after offering lacrosse as a club sport for 25 years.
 The men's lacrosse team won the Lonestar Alliance Division II Championship for four consecutive years prior to becoming a varsity sport.
-The women's team is currently non-varsity and is affiliated with the Texas Women's Lacrosse League, although the university plans to field a varsity team in 2014.
+The women's team is currently non-varsity and is affiliated with the Texas Women's Lacrosse League, although the institution plans to field a varsity team in 2014.
 The women's team won a division championships in 2007.

 In addition to lacrosse, Southwestern has a nationally ranked handball team that won the Division II National Collegiate Championship in 2007.
 In September 2016, Southwestern's volleyball team moved up to 3rd place in the AVCA coaches poll as well.

 Southwestern reinstated football in 2013 after a 62-year hiatus.
 The institution previously fielded football teams from 1908 to 1951, reaching national prominence during World War II when the institution's participation in the Navy's V-12 College Training Program enlisted talented players from other schools.
 Southwestern was a founding member of the Southwest Conference and won the Sun Bowl in 1944 and 1945.

-Southwestern University Women’s Soccer team won its first-ever SCAC Championship in 2019, defeating Trinity University on penalty kicks.